As a successful manager and leader in the corporate world, I have spent 30 years recognising and drawing out the strengths in other people.

 I love coaching individuals and teams to be the best they can be.
 Part of my role also included helping my teams identify and understand their opportunities for growth, so together, we could agree alternative ways to develop and provide solutions and strategies.

-It was evident, that the most common problem holding people back was fear:
+It didn't matter which country or continent I was living and working in, it was evident, that the most common problem holding people back was fear:

-- Fear of failure, being judged by others, making a mistake or missing a deadline (Generalised Anxiety Disorder)
+- Fear of failure and being judged by others, not feeling good enough (Generalised Anxiety Disorder)

 - Fear of others finding out they don’t actually know how to do their job, even when they were excellent at it (Imposter Syndrome)